Thoughts on craft.

 Making is a process of curiosity, understanding and skill.

-An appreciation for craft has trickled down to me through the women in my family.
-Knowing our way around a sewing machine and a pair of knitting needles is a thread that connects me to my family and ancestors.
+Appreciation for craft has trickled down to me through the women in my family.
+Knowing our way around a needle and a thread connects me to my ancestors.
 My mother told me about my great grandmother living simply and remotely in the mountains all her life.
-Among her many daily tasks she used to make the finest shawls.
+Among her many daily tasks she used to make fine shawls.
 We still have one, something we treasure and marvel at.
-She spun her own wool yarn from the wool of the herd of sheep that her husband tended to, on the lower slopes of snow capped mountains.
-The shawls were a simple necessity in the cold winters and yet they were handknitted with pride and care, the edges were shaped into delicate scallop patterns, the fabric so light that a shawl could be pulled through the hole of a wedding band.
-Any craft requires care, curiosity and skill, but the fruits of this labour pass through many hands and are treasured for lifetimes.
+She spun her own yarn from the wool of the sheep that my great-grandfather tended to, on the lower slopes of snow capped mountains.
+The shawls were a simple necessity in the cold winters and yet they were handknitted with pride and care, with delicate scalloped and patterned edges, the fabric so light that a shawl could be pulled through a wedding ring.
+Every craft requires care, curiosity and skill, but the fruits of this labour are passed through many hands and are treasured for lifetimes.

 Thinking about craft through the lens of history creates a sense of romance for simpler times.
-Although many of the processes around jewellery making have remained relatively similar for centuries, continuing forward in craft traditions it makes sense to create work that is of our time, that embraces innovation and reflects our current tastes and tools.
+Although many of the processes around jewellery making have remained relatively similar for centuries, continuing forward it makes sense to create work that is of our time, that reflects our current tastes and innovations.
 Today the tools we have at our disposal have evolved, but the effect of that state of flow through creation remains.
-Straddling a line between digital and handmade throughout the design process of our collections grounds us in our current setting as designers and makers.
+Leaning into elements of digital and handmade throughout the design process of these collections felt appropriately challenging and grounded in the current world.

 -Izabella